gresham-computing/birt-1/README.md

 In the CTC server.parent pom, change the `birt.version` property to the version of the new artifacts.
 A `mvn clean install` on the reports.pu project will create a new war, which can be copied and pasted into a distribution or running server.
 Maybe even consider running the tests such as `BirtReportsEngineTest`.

 ## Releasing 🎉
-1. Rename your jar and war to a `.RELEASE`
+1. Rename your jar and war by removing `-SNAPSHOT`
+1. Update the version within the runtime pom
 1. Put the release jar into the war and remove the snapshot jar
 1. Upload artifacts to Nexus
 1. Update the artifact version in the server.parent pom.